Mountain House Sweet & Sour Pork with Rice

-Please to say I don't regret this purchase one bit, and I place it currently behind their Chili Mac as my second-favorite MH meal.
+Pleased to say I don't regret this purchase one bit, and I place it currently behind their Chili Mac as my second-favorite MH meal.

-No different than any other standard package of MH food:
+No different than any other standard package of MH food.

 Here're a couple shots of the 2.5-serving bag: